Arnab-g9/Defeat_Virus-Game/README.md

          1. Normal Weapon : For use it you have to click left button of mouse.
 For each kill you will get 10 points.
          2. Heavy Weapon : For use it you have to click right button of mouse.
 For each kill you will get 10 points.
-            And for use that weapon 20 points will be deducted.
+            And for use that weapon you need atleast 20 points & per shoot 20 points will be deducted.
          3. Ultra Weapon : For use it you have to press Space Bar.
 For use that your 50 points will be deducted.
 You can use that weapon when you have minimum 50 points.